 Jewish Values and Ethos

 Our ambition for Leeds Jewish Free School is that it becomes a positive choice for all local parents who are looking for an ambitious secondary school, which places academic excellence, spiritual wellbeing and strong moral ethics at the heart of school life.
+Our ethos is one of tzedek, mishpat, chessed rachamim.
+That is: integrity, respect, kindness and a sense of reverence or compassion toward the laws and rules of the school.
+It should promote an active sense of citizenship and regard for the common good.
+So LJFS should not only teach Judaism.
+We must live the values of Judaism.

 As a one-form entry school, with a class size of 25, we’ll be able to get to know each pupil well, and support and encourage them based on an in-depth understanding of how they learn best.
 The school will take children on an exciting educational journey to discover the joy of learning and the satisfaction in achieving their best.
 A strong pastoral care system will be in place because we understand that it’s harder for children to achieve if they don’t feel happy and confident.